Why USAA?

 The Opportunity

 We offer a flexible work environment that requires an individual to be in the office 4 days per week.
-This position can be based in one of the following locations: San Antonio, TX, Plano, TX, or Charlotte, NC.
+This position is based in the following location: Colorado Springs, CO.
+Relocation assistance is not available for this position.

 What you'll do: